UCL-CCS/TIES_MD/docs/_sources/binding_free_energies.rst.txt

 set these legs up in the directories ``ties/ties-ligandA-ligandB/(lig/com)`` and these map to the ``system/ligand/thermodynamic_leg/`` directory structure that was discussed in the :ref:`Tutorial` section.
 In ``ties/ties-ligandA-ligandB/(lig/com)`` there will be the ``build`` directory and  ``TIES.cfg`` files as also seen in the :ref:`Tutorial`.
-The settings in ``TIES.cfg`` will be good for a default simulation but in general we may wish to change these quickly and or write submission scripts for these simulations.
+The automatic settings in ``TIES.cfg`` will be good for a default simulation but in general we may wish to change these quickly and or write submission scripts for these simulations.
 To do this we can use the ``TIES_MD`` API as follows::

     #tiesMD imports
-    from TIES_MD import TIES, cli
+    from TIES_MD import TIES
     import os

     #iterate over both legs of BFE calculation